Blesst88/bencodes.github.io/README.md

 ### Does wine descriptors impact Rating ?
-  - Machine learning to classify reviews what are key words that determines ratings?
+  - Machine learning to classify reviews
+    What are key words that determines ratings?

     Apply Logistic regression, Random Forest to determine relationship between key words and ratings, wine type, varieties